Complaints Policy

 4.7 The complaints procedures will be restricted to dealing with the matter raised by the complaint and not with any other matters.

 4.8 The school may determine that a complaint is vexatious (where the complaint is designed to harass, annoy or embarrass the school or another parent) or spurious (where the complaint has no real basis in fact or is manifestly groundless).
-When this is the case, the parent making the complaint will be informed in writing of the decision.
+When this is the case the parent making the complaint will be informed in writing of the decision.
 Such a decision will be final.

 4.9 The school will ensure any actions, outcomes and the resolution of a complaint are documented, and that the complainant is provided with summary details of the outcome of the complaint.

 4.10 The school will ensure that the handling of complaints does not contravene the school’s Privacy Policy.
-The school will actively seek to prevent the disclosure of personally identifiable information concerning the parents and students
+The school will seek actively to prevent the disclosure of personally identifiable information concerning the parents and students involved in the complaint

 Who handles complaints?

-5.1 Where possible, the school encourages concerns to be identified and resolved speedily and informally with the member of staff most directly involved.
+5.1 Where possible the school encourages concerns to be identified and resolved speedily and informally with the member of staff most directly involved.

 5.2 Where the concern has not been resolved to the satisfaction of those concerned, a formal complaint under this procedure may be made by: